4th grade Uvalde survivor: ‘I don’t want it to happen again’

 Nineteen children and two teachers died when an 18-year-old gunman opened fire with an AR-15-style rifle inside Robb Elementary School on May 24.

-It is the second day lawmakers have heard wrenching testimony on the nation’s epidemic of gun violence.
-On Tuesday, a Senate panel heard from t he son of an 86-year-old woman killed when a gunman opened fire in a racist attack on Black shoppers in Buffalo, New York on May 14.
-Ten Black people died.
+It was the second day lawmakers heard wrenching testimony on the nation’s gun violence.
+On Tuesday, a Senate panel heard from the son of an 86-year-old woman killed when a gunman opened fire in a racist attack on Black shoppers in Buffalo, New York, on May 14.
+Ten people died.

-In the video Wednesday, Miah’s father, Miguel Cerillo, asks his daughter if she feels safe at school anymore.
+In the video Wednesday, Miah’s father, Miguel Cerrillo, asked his daughter if she feels safe at school anymore.
 She shook her head no.

 “Why?” he asks.
 “I don’t want it to happen again,” she responds.

-The testimony at the House Oversight Committee comes as lawmakers are working to strike a bipartisan agreement on gun safety measures in the aftermath of back-to-back mass shootings.
+The testimony at the House Oversight Committee came as lawmakers work to strike a bipartisan agreement on gun safety measures in the aftermath of back-to-back mass shootings.

 Rep. Carolyn Maloney, D-N.Y., the panel’s chairwoman, called the hearing to focus on the human impact of gun violence and the urgency for gun control legislation.

-“I am asking every Member of this Committee to listen with an open heart to the brave witnesses who have come forward to tell their stories about how gun violence has impacted their lives,” Maloney said in opening remarks.
+“I am asking every member of this committee to listen with an open heart to the brave witnesses who have come forward to tell their stories about how gun violence has impacted their lives,” Maloney said.
 “Our witnesses today have endured pain and loss.
 Yet they are displaying incredible courage by coming here to ask us to do our jobs.”

-But even as some lawmakers shed tears alongside the panelists, the hearing displayed the contentious debate over gun control Congress has faced over and over again surrounding mass shootings.
-Several Republicans on the panel turned the conversation to the individuals who abuse guns and how “hardening schools” could help protect them.
+But even as some lawmakers shed tears alongside the witnesses, the hearing displayed the contentious debate over gun control Congress has faced repeatedly after mass shootings.
+Several Republicans turned the conversation to the individuals who abuse guns and how “hardening schools” could help protect students.

 Rep. Andrew Clyde, R-Ga., who owns a gun store, said that one of the things he learned in his military service was that “the harder the target you are, the less likely you will be engaged by the enemy.”
 He called on schools to keep doors locked, provide a single point of entry and “a volunteer force of well-trained and armed staff, in addition to a school resource officer.”

-The parents of the victims and survivors implored lawmakers not to let their children’s death and pain be in vain.
+The parents of victims and survivors implored lawmakers not to let their children’s deaths and pain be in vain.
 After Miah spoke, her father told lawmakers that he testified because “I could have lost my baby girl.”

 “But she is not the same little girl that I use to play with,” Cerrillo said.
 “Schools are not safe anymore.
 Something needs to really change.”